pocketsunh-prog/oAuth2/README.md

 ### Pages
 - **Login** (`/login`) - Authentication and registration
 - **Token Manager** (`/tokens`) - View and revoke OAuth2 tokens
+- **Admin Dashboard** (`/admin`) - User and service token management (admin only)

 ## Architecture

+### Roles

+Users have a `role` field that determines their access level:
+- **USER** — Can log in, view their own tokens, and revoke them
+- **ADMIN** — Can do everything a USER can, plus access the Admin Dashboard to create users and manage service tokens

+### Service Tokens

+Service tokens (`srv_` prefixed) are long-lived API keys for service-to-service communication:
+- Created and managed by admins via the Admin Dashboard
+- Not tied to a user session — they authenticate as standalone credentials
+- Optional expiration date and scopes
+- The full token value is shown only once at creation time; afterwards only a masked preview is displayed

 ### Authentication Flow
 1. User enters credentials on the login page